Slackluster/ProfessionShoppingList/README.md

 ![](https://media.forgecdn.net/attachments/description/498475/description_98cccb19-e982-44c7-9b27-99ae5906c085.png)

-A full list of features and slash commands can be found in-game by reading the tooltips on the tracking window and viewing the AddOn's settings.
+A full list of features and slash commands can be found in-game by reading the tooltips on the tracking window and viewing the addon's settings.

-Currently supported AddOns:
+Currently supported addons:
 - CraftSim
 - TestFlight